 Others are just plain selfish, and to no one’s advantage but your own.

-Or [SPOILER ALERT] perhaps you could hatch a scheme to buy back the company and bankrupt the Wall Street investor who executed the takeover as well.
-Then, maybe later, you could secretly wear a wire so that when he berates you in Central Park for screwing up his illegal scheme, the feds could use this as evidence to put him in prison too, and offer you a lighter sentence in return.
+[SPOILER ALERT] I suppose it’s possible to even hatch a scheme to both buy back the company AND bankrupt the Wall Street investor who executed the takeover.
+And perhaps later, this person could even secretly wear a wire so when you…I mean, ‘the investor’ berates him in Central Park for screwing up his illegal plan, that might be used as evidence—in exchange for a lighter sentence, of course—to put the investor behind bars.
 Or something like that.